Roboskel-Manipulation/demo_motion_demonstration/README.md

 NOTE: sim and live_camera arguments need to be set only if visual_input is set to true.

 Trajectory preprocessing
-* filter: True if removing points corresponding to stagnation.
 * smooth: True is smoothing the trajectory using Bezier Curves.